Lake Charles, Louisiana: Arts and culture

 Lake Charles has a Creole and Cajun culture because of its location in Southwest Louisiana—an extension of Acadiana.

 The city has its own symphony orchestra, the Lake Charles Symphony.
-It was founded in 1938 and hosts concerts at the Rosa Hart Theatre, which has a capacity of over 2,000.
+It was founded in 1958 and hosts concerts at the Rosa Hart Theatre, which has a capacity over 2,000.

-The Lake Charles Little Theatre was founded in 1927 and is the second oldest community theater in Louisiana.
+The Lake Charles Little Theatre was founded in 1927 and is the second-oldest community theater in Louisiana.

 Lake Charles is home to a number of museums and art galleries.
 The largest, the Imperial Calcasieu Museum, features a permanent historical exhibit with artifacts and an art gallery.
 Its grounds are home to the Sallier oak tree, which is around 400 years old.
 The Historic City Hall Arts and Cultural Center is used as exhibition space; moving art exhibits are displayed at this public art gallery each month.
 It also hosts the Charlestown Farmers' Market, which provides a venue for local farmers and merchants to sell goods.

 The Central School Arts and Humanities Center, located in the historical Charpentier District, is owned by the city.
 Charpentier is French for "carpenter", a reference to the carpenter-architects who built the mixed-style homes in the district.
 Central School features the Black Heritage Art Gallery, which is on the Louisiana African American Heritage Trail, as well as the Mardi Gras Museum of Imperial Calcasieu, which features extravagant costumes and an interactive float.
 It has the largest collection of Mardi Gras memorabilia in the South.
 Other studios and cultural activities include the Art Associates Gallery, Studio 347 Gallery, the Lake Charles Symphony, and the Lake Charles Community Band.

 McNeese State University produces the annual Banners Series of various musical and theatrical performances.
 Banners also hosts lectures and presentations from notable persons and academics.
-Local theaters include the Lake Charles Little Theatre, the Artists Civic Theatre and Studio (ACTS), and the Children's Theatre.
+Local theaters include the Lake Charles Little Theatre, the Artists Civic Theatre and Studio, and the Children's Theatre.

 Louisiana Pirate Festival

 Many festivals are held at the Civic Center.
 The most popular, the Louisiana Pirate Festival (formerly Contraband Days), is hosted on the Civic Center grounds and lakefront.
-The festival is a twelve-day annual festival held during the first two weeks of May.
+The festival is a 12-day annual festival held during the first two weeks of May.
 The celebrations are filled with savory Cajun food, family fun, and live entertainment, including several national acts.
 The festival is regularly attended by more than 200,000 people, making it one of the largest celebrations in Louisiana.
 In a reference to the legends of piracy on the lake and Contraband Bayou, the festival begins when the pirate Jean Lafitte and his crew capture the city and force the mayor to walk the plank.